Algebra tutor near me in Houston, TX

 Power

-Rashmi taught about 1 month ago
+Rashmi taught 2 months ago

 The student practiced identifying and describing transformations of functions, including horizontal and vertical shifts, reflections, and stretches, with a focus on absolute value functions.
 The student also worked on determining the domain and range of transformed functions and expressing them in interval notation.
 The next session will likely cover piecewise functions.